 Sunday Special: James Henry

 Location: Main Reading Room, Mill Valley Public Library

 Crossing all genres of music, innovative San Francisco composer, producer, and percussionist James Henry brings dynamic energy to the stage.
 His music combines the world of Reggae, Soca, Afro Cuban, Samba Funk, and Hip Hop.
 Experience a new, fresh, modern style that exudes postive energy!

 Wear your PJs and bring your best stuffed friend to the library for a rousing yet relaxing evening reading of favorite picture books new and old, on the second Wednesday of every month.
 (All ages, Children’s Room.)

-First and second graders can join us for four weeks of bad-to-the-bone stories and wickedly weird fun.
-With stories, crafts, and snacks, it’s a scary good time!
+First and second graders can join us for four weeks of silly and scary sea stories and fantastic fun.
+With stories, crafts, and snacks, it’s a rollicking good time!

-You’ll hear terrific tales of wicked witches, vile villains and beastly baddies.
-You’ll create wild and wonderful works of art.
+You’ll hear incredible tales of the deep blue sea and create wild and wonderful works of art.
 Plus, you’ll eat super snacks and tasty treats!

 WHO: 1st and 2nd Graders

 WHEN: Tuesdays March 3, 10, 17 and 24 (3:30-4:30)

 OR Wednesdays March 4, 11, 18, and 25 (2:30-3:30)